charlielobster/CUDA_NekRS/README.md

 I've tried to make this document self-contained, so although I will mention links I've used for reference, it isn't necessary to follow them for additional required steps.

-First, flash a hard drive with Ubuntu without Graphics drivers and boot into it:
+First, install Ubuntu, without Graphics drivers, to a hard drive and boot into it:

 1) Inside your Windows instance, download the Ubuntu 24.04.3 iso file

    Go to https://ubuntu.com/download/desktop and click the green button

 2) Note that Balena Etcher stopped working for me after a couple of times, so I switched to Rufus.
 Follow these directions:

     https://ubuntu.com/tutorials/create-a-usb-stick-on-windows

   3) From your BIOS, boot from the USB drive and install to the target drive

      Leave the "Install latest Graphics and Wifi hardware drivers" unclicked during the install.

      I experienced errors replacing Ubuntu's proprietary GPU drivers so that it would sync up with the CUDA Toolkit libraries.

      There is fix out there for that issue, but not in this Readme.

 Next, install CUDA Toolkit, drivers, and related development tools, taken from these links: